 Invite every single one of your friends and encourage them to invite their friends.
 Invite your family, coworkers, everyone you have on every social network, your editor, your strata council, your barista, and strangers in the street.
-Create a Goodreads event, a LibraryThing event, a Craigslist event, a Meetup, and add it to local event calendars and newspaper calendars.
+Add it to local event calendars and newspaper calendars.

 6. Promote the launch party

 Make a graphic for the front page of your website, so it’s the first thing people see on landing.
 Update your social media headers.
 (I like using Canva for graphics.)
 Beg for RTs.
 Whatever you can come up with.
 You might consider paying a small amount to promote the Facebook event, or promoting a Tweet targeted at people who like books in your city.

 Craft a press release and send it everywhere

 Write an attention-grabbing press release, then send it to newspapers, TV, radio, HARO, PR Log, local clubs, TheCanadianPress.com, etc. You can also invite the media personally by sending letters to news anchors and other local public figures.
 Honestly, this didn’t actually work for me, but that’s not to say it won’t work for you.
 It’s worth the effort, on the chance that they do pick it up.

 Put up flyers around the area and on community corkboards

 You’re a writer, not a graphic designer, so for things like this you might want to use Fiverr.
 Then take a Saturday off 2-3 weeks before the party and put these everywhere.
 Example flyer: